UncleJ4ck/Th3HackerNewsBdarija-CTF/README.md

 ## Introduction

-Yo
+Yo !
-Before starting this writeup, we would like to thank Thehackernewsbdarija community and thank the staff that created this box.
+before starting this writeup, we would like to thank Thehackernewsbdarija community and thank the staff that created this box.

 ![image](https://c.tenor.com/G0PWi59OVk0AAAAM/mr-bean-delicious.gif)